-Certain clients have directed Oxbow, based on our previous recommendation, to use HPO, through WFCS (also known as First Clearing), as the sole broker-dealer for the execution of client account transactions.
+Certain clients have directed Oxbow, based on our previous recommendation, to use HPO, through RBC (and previously, through First Clearing), as the sole broker-dealer for the execution of client account transactions.
 These transactions will be conducted subject to proper, and customary, disclosure including (but not limited to) any compensation received by HPO.